Djokovic loses to Zverev at Olympics, ending Golden Slam bid

 On a humid and muggy evening at the Ariake Tennis Park, Djokovic committed a series of uncharacteristic errors after a strong start as the 6-foot-6 (1.98-meter) Zverev started to win free points with his big serve.

-When Zverev hit a backhand winner down the line that Djokovic didn’t move for to close it out, Djokovic walked to the net where he was embraced by Zverev.
-Djokovic responded by resting his head on Zverev’s shoulder as the pair exchanged some words.
+When Zverev hit a backhand winner down the line that Djokovic didn’t move for to close it out, Djokovic walked to the net where he received a warm hug from Zverev as the pair exchanged some words.

+“Of course I’m happy that I’ve won, but in the end of the day I also know (how) he feels,” Zverev said.

 Djokovic’s only Olympic medal was bronze in singles at the 2008 Beijing Games — his first.
 He could still win a gold at the Tokyo Games in mixed doubles.

-Djokovic was due back on the court almost immediately to play with Serbian partner Nina Stojanovic in the mixed doubles semifinals against the Russian duo of Elena Vesnina and Aslan Karatsev.
+Djokovic came back on the court little more than an hour later to play with Serbian partner Nina Stojanovic in the mixed doubles semifinals against the Russian duo of Elena Vesnina and Aslan Karatsev.

 ———